Timeline: How the Libor scandal unfolded

 This is how the scandal unfolded.

+1986 - The British Bankers’ Association (BBA) publishes the first official Libor rates in dollars, sterling and yen, meeting demand for global benchmarks from financial markets.

-2007 - Barclays alerts U.S. regulators to its concerns that other banks are submitting dishonestly low interbank rates.
+2007 - Barclays alerts U.S. regulators about its concerns that other banks are submitting dishonestly low interbank rates.

-2010 - Britain’s Financial Services Authority (FSA) launches an investigation into Barclays as part of a global probe of alleged interest rate manipulation.
+2010 - Britain’s Financial Services Authority (FSA) launches an investigation into Barclays as part of a global probe into the industry over allegations of interest rate manipulation.

-September 2012 - Britain’s FSA delivers a 10-point plan to overhaul Libor on September 28, but stops short of scrapping the benchmark interest rate.
+September 2012 - The BBA says it will support any recommendation by Martin Wheatley, the FSA’s managing director, for a change of responsibility in setting the rate.
+The FSA delivers a 10-point plan to overhaul Libor on September 28, but stops short of scrapping the benchmark interest rate.

 Sources: Reuters/BBA